ethpandaops/optimism-package/README.md

         # Interval between submitting L2 output proposals
         proposal_internal: 10m

+      # Default signer configuration
+      signer_params:
+        # The Docker image that should be used for the signer; leave blank to use the default image
+        image: us-docker.pkg.dev/oplabs-tools-artifacts/images/op-signer

+        # The Docker tag that should be used for the signer; leave blank to use the default tag
+        tag: ""

+        # A list of optional extra params that will be passed to the signer container for modifying its behaviour
+        extra_params: []

       # Default MEV configuration
       mev_params:
         # The Docker image that should be used for rollup boost; leave blank to use the default rollup-boost image